 Ready to move beyond just drinking bourbon and start truly tasting it?
 It’s easier than you think.
 This simple, four-step process will help you identify the unique colors, aromas, and flavors in your glass.
 There are no right or wrong answers here; it’s all about what you experience.
 So grab your favorite bottle, and let’s get started.

-Step 1: Check the Color and Legs
+Step 1: Look at the Color and Legs

 Before you even take a sip, take a moment to just look at the bourbon.
 Hold your glass up to the light and observe the color.
 Is it a light honey, a deep amber, or a rich mahogany?
 The color can give you clues about its age and how it was matured, with darker shades often pointing to a longer time spent in the barrel.
 Next, gently swirl the whiskey in your glass and watch as it runs down the sides.
 Those little streaks are called the “legs.”
 Thicker, slower legs can sometimes indicate a fuller body and a richer flavor profile, giving you a preview of the tasting experience to come.